hackforla/access-the-data/README.md

 # Project context

+Access the Data is a two product project: workshops and website.

 For more information on the project development, refer to: [Access the Data](https://github.com/hackforla/product-management/blob/master/project-one-sheets/Access-the-Data-One-Sheet.pdf)  one sheet for a larger overview and our current roadmap

 # Technology used